NoahEJ/vaccine-booking-system/README.md

 ## Testing

 I have also included a utility class, *MakeFakeAppts*, to generate fake appointments.
 This should allow you to test out the full feature set of the system.
 Happy booking!

+## Development Info

+Originally built just after the onset of the COVID-19 pandemic, but recently pushed to GitHub!